 Everywhere you look in Hoi An you will see the word ‘Homestay’.
 Homestays are a mini hotel run by a Vietnamese family and are great value for money.
 Many tourists who stay in Homestays make life-long friends with their Vietnamese family.
 Homestays vary in size from one to twelve rooms or more.

 Hoi An Old Town

-The heritage listed Hoi An Old Town is one of the most beautiful towns in the world.
-At night copious brightly colored lanterns light up the narrow cobbled streets while wish candles float on the Thu Bon River alongside tourist ferrying tug boats.
+The heritage-listed Old Town is one of the most beautiful in the world.
+At night copious brightly colored lanterns light up the narrow cobbled streets while wish candles float on the Thu Bon River alongside tourist-ferrying tug boats.
 It’s a magical pixie-land of shops, restaurants, bars and boutiques in which life glistens, bustles and throbs until 10.30pm.
 Then, like Cinderella making her run, lights go off, doors close and everything abruptly stops.